FraxFinance/frax-standard-solidity/README.md

 ## Code Structure / Architecture

-Be thoughtful about breaking up code and inheriting.
+### Be thoughtful about breaking up code and inheriting.
 One pattern used in fraxlend is a separation of view helper functions and the core logic.
 This is a separation by threat model.

-Group related code together, be thoughtful about the order in which you would like to present information to a new reader.
+ ### Group related code together
+ Be thoughtful about the order in which you would like to present information to a new reader.
 For internal functions used in a single place, group them next to the external function they are used in.
 If they are used in multiple places follow guidelines below.

 ### Within a contract code should be in the following order:
+[Open for discussion on this item]

 1. storage variables
 2. constructor